Dumbbell Chest Fly: How To Do, Muscles Worked, and Form

 Dumbbell Chest Fly Form and Technique

-• Start with a light set of dumbbells, if you’re a beginner, and slowly increase the amount of weight each week as you build strength.
+• As a beginner, you should start with a light set of dumbbells and gradually increase the weight each week as you build strength.

-• Don’t let the dumbbells touch as they meet at the top, holding for a second in the contracted position.
+• When you reach the top, don’t let the dumbbells touch.
+Hold for a second in the contracted position.

-• Make sure you keep your elbows bent.
-You should never fully straighten your arms, or lock them out, as this forces the weight you’re lifting onto the elbows and shoulder joints, which increases your chance of injury.
+• Keep your elbows bent.
+You should never fully straighten your arms or lock them out, as this forces the weight you lift onto the elbows and shoulder joints, increasing your chance of injury.

 • Avoid using momentum or swinging your arms when lifting the dumbbells.
 Slow and deliberate motions engage the chest muscles more effectively.

-• Maintain control, with a 4-second descent, slight pause and contract with a reverse motion, hold and repeat.
+• Maintain control.
+After a 4-second descent, pause slightly, contract with a reverse motion, hold, and repeat.

 Best Variations Of Chest Dumbbell Fly

-The dumbbell fly can be done in different ways to suit your fitness level.
+The dumbbell fly can be done differently to suit your fitness level.

-If you are a dumbbell chest fly, you may want to apply a few modifications to make the easier.
-One way to achieve this is by doing dumbbell flies on a flat bench, or by using a lighter weight.
+• If you are a beginner, you may want to apply a few modifications to make it easier.
+One way to achieve this is to do dumbbell flies on a flat bench or by using a lighter weight.

-If you are looking for a more advanced variation to stimulate different muscle fibers in the chest, then try incline dumbbell fly, decline dumbbell fly and standing upward chest fly.
+• If you are looking for a more advanced variation to stimulate different muscle fibers in the chest, try the incline dumbbell fly, decline dumbbell fly, and stand upward chest fly.

-You can make it more challenging by adjusting the bench angle and using heavier weight.
+• You can adjust the bench angle and use heavier weights to make it more challenging.
 But please focus on form while you’re doing it.

 1. Incline Dumbbell Fly